BAM-PFA/guerrillatv/index.md

   <div class="row">
     <div class="col-sm-8">
       <p>
       "The use of television's tools to give voice to overlooked peoples and viewpoints was at once an activist project and an aesthetic enterprise," writes former BAMPFA video curator <strong>Steve Seid</strong>.
-"No other video collective seemed to meld these dual intentions-political poignancy and artful rendering-as expertly as TVTV."
+"No other video collective seemed to meld these dual intentions–political poignancy and artful rendering–as expertly as TVTV."
       </p>
       <p>
       "We were inventing a new form of television," notes Allan Rucker, one of TVTV's founding members alongside Michael Shamberg, Tom Weinberg, Hudson Marquez, Wendy Appel, Paul Goldsmith, and Megan Williams.
 Inspired by Shamberg's 1971 DIY-call-to-arms video production manual-slash-manifesto, <strong>Guerrilla Television</strong>, the collective featured dozens of members between 1972-1977, with crossover from other now-legendary media collectives like <strong>Ant Farm</strong>, <strong>Raindance</strong>, and <strong>Videofreex</strong>.
 Their on-air "correspondents" included such future stars as Bill Murray, Harold Ramis, Christopher Guest, and John Belushi.